JC Unit One: On the Road In Johnny Cash's Custom Tour Bus

 Bob Wootton played guitar, taking over for Luther Perkins who died in 1968, but also sang vocals with Cash, acted as his body double for TV and film work, and served as Cash's bodyguard on the road.
 After Cash's death Wootton took over lead vocals for the live act and recordings, and they continue to tour the US and Europe to this day.
 One evening, I got a message from Bob's wife, Vicky, telling me how someone had contacted her to buy the original license plates that Bob (also the bus driver at times) had ordered but never got a chance to put on before it was sold.
 She told me that Dave Wright owned the JC Unit One and wanted the plates to complete the restoration he was planning.
 After a long conversation trading stories, Wright agreed to allow the Tennessee Three full use of the bus for touring, stating that it was the right thing to do, getting it back on the open road with the band who made it all possible.

-We used the bus for some time, making appearances to support the release of the biopic about Cash's life "Walk the Line."
+We used the bus for some time, making appearances to support the release of "Walk the Line" the biopic about Cash's life.
 The JC Unit One was as big a celebrity as the band as it loomed always near as a welcomed respite on a moment's notice from genuine, but exuberant, crowds.
 It delivered the band to the red carpet screening in Hollywood where they were reunited with old friends like Jane Seymour (Cash once appeared on Dr. Quinn Medicine Woman), during in-store appearances at Tower Records, touring the backlot of Paramount Pictures, and even served as the Green Room for us during the band's Oscar-night appearance on Jimmy Kimmel Live.
 Fellow guest Johnny Knoxville was left like a starry-eyed fan as he waited patiently outside the bus door for Wootton and Holland to exit.
-He spoke briefly with the men, who had no idea who he was but were very courteous nonetheless, telling them how he had purchased Cash's small mountaintop cabin, before allowing the guys to head off to sound check, all the while smiling like a star-struck teenager.
-You see, it's not just meeting the band members that's so special to people like Knoxville, once they are invited on board the bus and witness the personalized touches and begin to hear the stories, that they are transported back to a time and place that is unique to each individual, perhaps it was the first time they saw Johnny Cash on television or heard the unforgettable line "I shot a man in Reno, just to watch him die."
+Knoxville spoke briefly with the men, who had no idea who he was but were very courteous nonetheless, telling them how he had purchased Cash's small mountaintop cabin before allowing the guys to head off to sound check, all the while smiling like a star-struck teenager.
+You see, it's not just meeting the band members that's so special to people like Knoxville, once fans are invited on board the bus to witness the personalized touches and begin to hear the stories attached to each one, they are transported back to a time and place that is unique to each individual.
+Perhaps it was the first time they saw Johnny Cash on television or heard the unforgettable line "I shot a man in Reno, just to watch him die."

 Band members arriving for Oscar Night performance on Jimmy Kimmel Live.